javier-rueda/Cell-Resonances/data_analysis/conditioning/readme.md

 To use the conditioning script:

-1. Run the conditioning script python conditioning.py
+1. Run the conditioning script
+   `python conditioning.py`

-2. The script will process the raw data files from '/conditioning/data' and generate a CSV file in the same directory.
+2. The script will ask the user to browse the raw data files and generate a CSV file in the directory the user desires.

 3. The conditioned data in CSV format is now ready for use by the model fitting codes in other sections of the project.